AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/create_physics_actor.md

-﻿#Create a physics actor
+# Create a physics actor

-To define how a spawned object moves or interacts in your game world, you set it up as a physics actor.
+To define how a spawned object moves or interacts in your 3D scenes, you set it up as a physics actor.
 For example, to add collision to an object, you configure the mesh by adding a physics actor using the **Unit Editor**.

 Refer also to ~{ Basic physics concepts }~ for more detailed information on worlds, actors, and shapes.